National Theatre in Belgrade: Opera

 The music ensemble of the National Theatre in Belgrade worked towards being a professional opera ensemble from 1882.
-The present Artistic director of Opera department is Nikola Mijailović.
-In 2023. conductors of Opera department are: Aleksandar Kojić, Ana Zorana Brajović, Đorđe Pavlović, Đorđe Stanković and Zorica Mitev Vojinović.
-Director in the Opera department is Ivana Dragutinović Maričić., and the concertmaster is Edit Makedonska.
+The present artistic director of the Opera department is Nikola Mijailović.
+In 2023, conductors of the Opera department were Aleksandar Kojić, Ana Zorana Brajović, Đorđe Pavlović, Đorđe Stanković and Zorica Mitev Vojinović.
+The director in the Opera department is Ivana Dragutinović Maričić, and the concertmaster is Edit Makedonska.

 As an independent ensemble, the Opera of the National Theatre began its work in 1919.
 On 11 February 1919, under the leadership of the first music director of the Opera Section of the National Theatre, Stanislav Binički, a conductor, the opera Madam Butterfly by Giacomo Puccini, was performed.
 The first opera performances were received very favourably, most of them were operas by Italian composers (Gioacchino Rossini, Giuseppe Verdi), while Serbian music was represented by the works of Stevan Hristić (The Sunset), and Petar Konjović (Prince of Zeta).